orbs-network/lean-helix-go/spec/lean-helix-multi-height.md

 > called by the OneHieght. \
 > Generates a block_proof, propagates the commit, broadcasts block and starts new consesnus round.
 * LeanHelixBlockProof = Get by Calling `GenerateLeanHelixBlockProof(commits_list)`
-* Append the corresponding LeanHelixBlockProof to block.
-* Commit the BlockPair to consuming service by calling `Config.ConsensusService.Commit(block)`
+* Commit the BlockPair to consuming service by calling `Config.ConsensusService.Commit(block, LeanHelixBlockProof)`
 * Broadcast to all nodes message with block by calling `Config.Communication.BroadcastPostConsensusMessage(height, message(block))`
 * Trigger next consensus round by Calling `UpdateState(LeanHelixBlockProof)`